- Program Areas

 Pyrotechnics are critical components of devices used as decoys, obscurants, combat simulators, and signals.
 They are required to ignite and burn in a specific manner and produce specific colors and intensities of light or smoke.
-To fulfill these requirements, pyrotechnic formulations often contain harmful materials such as perchlorate, naphthalene, and hexachloroethane.
+To fulfill these requirements, pyrotechnic formulations often contain harmful materials such as perchlorate, naphthalene, and hexachloroethane, as well as toxic metals.
 Projects in this area focus on developing new pyrotechnic formulations that do not contain these and other environmentally harmful materials.

 To maintain the required performance of weapon systems, the propellants currently used in military rockets and missiles require environmentally harmful substances, such as ammonium perchlorate and lead compounds.
 Projects aim to develop and demonstrate new propellant formulations that do not contain perchlorates, lead compounds, RDX, or other environmentally objectionable materials.